 - Cruises: The CDC recommends travelers defer all cruise ship travel at this time.
 Cruises put large numbers of people often from around the world in frequent and close contact with one another.
 This can promote the spread of respiratory viruses.
 Discuss cruise ship travel with your health care provider before traveling.

 - Long plane trips: Although the risk of infection on an airplane is low, it’s best to avoid long flights.
 If you are on a plane, try to avoid contact with sick passengers, and wash your hands often with soap and water for 20 seconds or use hand sanitizer that contains 60% to 95% alcohol.

-Does this include patient and caregiver supports groups and patient and family orientation?
+Does this include patient and caregiver supports groups?

 Yes.
 Patient support groups will not be held in person, but certain groups will host virtual meetings by phone instead.
 Click here for a list of support groups impacted by these changes.
 If you have questions, please check with the event organizer.
 To watch our patient and family orientation videos online, click here.
 Moffitt is proceeding with all meetings and gatherings that are essential to patient care and hospital operations.